mohamedawads/Laravel-MongoDB-Mysql/README.md

 	2 - you have two tabs named mongodb , mysql each one display users in its database
-	3 - In the top of table buttom "create new user" also create the user in the two databases
+	3 - In the top of table buttom "create new user" also create users in the two databases
 	4 - Each user row has "friend", "unfriend" buttons

 	5 - Friend button create friend relation between the login user(Authenticated user) and the user in this table row